 Just like an automobile, a computer system needs tuning and optimization in order to give the best performance given a certain system configuration and workload.
 Fortunately, Sun includes a number of utilities that can be used to monitor and change system settings to get optimum results from your installation.
-Here, I will focus on
+Here, I will focus on Solaris 10, although the methods described are applicable to earlier Solaris versions and in some cases other UNIX-based operating systems.

 Some factors that can affect a computer system's performance are available memory, disk I/O, and CPU utilization.
 Solaris provides the vmstat and iostat utilities (among others) to monitor these system aspects.